 The best volunteers are both passionate about your cause and have the skills necessary to carry out the tasks that meet your objectives.
-Your volunteer recruitment efforts will bring you volunteers with a variety of skill levels.
-While it’s great to recruit that are simply excited to get involved with your mission, most volunteers will require some level of training in order to make the most impact.
+While your volunteer recruitment efforts likely attract motivated, eager volunteers, most new recruits will require some level of volunteer training in order to make the most impact.

 The purpose of volunteer training is to help volunteers fulfill their volunteer roles successfully, confidently, and independently.